stakater/stakater-docs/docs/content/sre/onboarding/application-onboarding.md

       selfHeal: true
 ```

 ## 4. Deploy Pipelines

-Deploy Pipelines stakater-tekton-chart to build environment of application in `apps-gitops-config`
+Deploy Pipelines `stakater-tekton-chart` to build environment of application in `apps-gitops-config`

-## 5. Deploy TriggerBindings for the pipelines.
+## 5. Deploy TriggerBindings for the pipelines

-## 6. Trigger Pipeline by sending webhooks to Eventlistener Route.
+## 6. Trigger Pipeline by sending webhooks to `Eventlistener Route`

 ## Junkyard